nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/_index.md

 **Key architectural responsibilities:**

-1. **Performance Optimization**: Reduces latency by caching repository data in memory or database rather than fetching from Git on every request
+1. **Performance Optimization**: Reduces latency by caching repository data in memory or a database rather than fetching from Git on every request

 2. **Repository Lifecycle Management**:
    - Opens repositories on first access